Category Archives: Northern Gold Country

 Stay on SFR past the first of two recreational areas with campgrounds (signed with a small “Gate #1” sign and an arrow pointing you down the road toward Gate 2), ride past most of Scotts Flat Lake, and when you get to Gate #2—the marina and day use area—find Casci Rd. heading off on the L (clearly signed) and take it.

 Casci Rd. is an odd duck that I really like.
-It hugs the shoreline, so you get lovely views of the lake through the shoreline trees, it looks manicured, it’s absolutely barren of houses (except for one mansion), and it’s lined with signs prohibiting parking, so it’s deserted.
-There is in fact no reason for it to exist (signs say it’s a fire road, but that’s hard to swallow).
-Consider it a very expensive bike path.
+It hugs the shoreline, so you get lovely views of the lake through the shoreline trees, it looks manicured, and it’s absolutely barren of houses (except for one mansion).
+It’s lined with signs prohibiting parking, so it’s pretty quiet, but it’s also the downhill terminus for mountain biking trails coming down from Harmony Market, so on a summer weekend you’ll meet lots of MTB shuttle vans and pickups.
+They aren’t a problem.

 Scotts Flat Lake Dam